How to Unlock Android If You Forget the Lock Codes/Pattern

 1. Choose ‘Forgot Password’

-Although Android misses many of my favorite features, still it has evolved much and provided more features than my expectations.
+Although Android misses many of my favorite features, it has evolved and provided more features than I expected.
 Among those features lies one of the life-saving features called “Forgot Password”, which helps one reset the lock code.
 It works like the “Forgot Password” feature of Google.

 Some of you may have an upgraded version running on your smartphone, so I have a few other solutions for them as well.
-Now, if you have Android 4.4 or below, follow the given steps to unlock the device.
+If you have Android 4.4 or below, follow the steps to unlock the device.